Table of Contents

 California entered the Union as a slavery-free state, as did Maine.
 Missouri was allowed to join as a slave state, but all the territory acquired from Mexico was left in limbo.

 Eventually, they were allowed to decide for themselves.
-Slave ownership and trade was forbidden in Washington DC.
+Slave ownership and trade were forbidden in Washington, DC.
 Tensions between North and South rose regardless of attempts to defuse the situation.

 The Role of President Abraham Lincoln and the Civil War

-In 1862 President Lincoln made the Emancipation Proclamation which banned slavery in the Southern states.
+In 1862, President Lincoln issued the Emancipation Proclamation, which banned slavery in the Confederate states.

 Another proclamation followed, offering amnesty to those Southern states that abolished slavery and peacefully re-joined the Union.
 There were no takers.